coinbase/coinbase-pro-node/README.md

 // `cancelOrders` may require you to make the request multiple times until
 // all of the orders are deleted.

-// `cancelAllOrders` will handle making these requests for you asyncronously.
+// `cancelAllOrders` will handle making these requests for you asynchronously.
 // Also, you can add a `product_id` param to only delete orders of that product.

 // The data will be an array of the order IDs of all orders which were cancelled